 Castlevania 3 on the NES: Cyclops battle, Sypha freed, and her synopsis from the instruction manual (Note the “he.”
 Not unlike Samus, there was an initial implication that Sypha was a dude.)

-With nightfall approaching and time working against him, Trevor pulls himself together and thwarts, not only the bishop’s forces, but pulls a The 3 Amigos! and mobilizes the town to form ranks and fight back against the demons.
-With Sypha’s help they win the battle, but she and Trevor fall through the ground back into the catacombs and find Alucard’s coffin.
+With nightfall approaching and time working against him, Trevor pulls himself together and thwarts, not only the bishop’s forces but pulls a The 3 Amigos! and mobilizes the town to form ranks and fight back against the demons.
+With Sypha’s help, they win the battle, but she and Trevor fall through the ground back into the catacombs (that have an odd clock tower feel) and find Alucard’s coffin.
 The latter awakens and is less than impressed with the jaded Trevor’s snarky attitude.
-After a well matched duel (again, homage to the game) a shaky truce is made and our trio heads out, dead set on their mission to stop Dracula’s genocide.
+After a well-matched duel (again, an homage to the game) a shaky truce is made and our trio heads out, dead set on their mission to stop Dracula’s genocide.

 From Symphony of the Night (1997) – fake Trevor, Grant and Sypha as bosses.
 Three against one, but also a cruel, sick head game against Alucard.

 If I had to give it a letter grade, B+ seems pretty fair.
 It felt a little too short – even as a mini-series – with just 4 episodes, though it’s already been greenlit for a second season, so this initial run was a good setup for things to come and can be binge-watched in under 100 minutes.
 So score another one for Netflix.
 They respect the source material as well as their audience.